raisercostin/software-wiki/README.md

 We document the project in [this wiki](https://github.com/raisercostin/dcsi/wiki).
 Ask to be a collaborator if you want to contribute or make a pull request.

-# Backlog

-- [x] Import 100 users from a csv file.

-    - [x] Project built with maven.
-    - [x] Make a test with junit that checks user creation.
-    - [x] Make test pass.
-    - [x] csv library
-        ~ stackoverflow.com > Questions > 10462507 > Any-good-library-to-read-and-write-csv-files
-    - [ ] read users from a file
-	- [ ] write users to a file

-- [x] Export 100 users to a csv file.
-## First time running
-1. Go to the project path using:
-`cd %PATH%`
-2. Be aware that the project was cleaned so you should compile it first.
-`mvn compile exec:java -Dexec.mainClass=ro.dcsi.internship.App`
-3. Setup the project to work with your IDE.
-For eclipse, use:
-`mvn eclipse:eclipse`